Annibor/financial-freedom-calc/README.md

 - **Michel**: My wonderful boyfriend, whose unwavering support and encouragement have been my constant motivation.

-- ****:
+- **Anthony**: My mentor who have guided me through this project.

 ## What I've Learned

-During the development of this project, I've gained valuable insights and skills that have enriched my coding journey.
+During the development of this project, I encountered various challenges and gained valuable insights.
 Here are some of the key takeaways:

-- ****:
+- **Python**: This project served as a substatinal learning oppurtunity fo rprovign my Python programming skills.
+I tackled complex problems, implemented algorithms ans enhanced my understanding of Python's syntax and features.

+- **Testing in  CI Python Linter**: I have learned to use Python Linter as a toll to help catch potential issues early on in the development process as well as in the end of the process.

+- **Problem-solving**: This project ahve definitly tested my  problem-solving skills and resilience.
+Overcoming hurdles and debugging issues strengthened my ability ti troubleshoot and find effective solutions.

+- **Flowchart**: I have leaned how to make flowcharts to follow theroughout the development process for project.

+- I thnink all the things I have learned during this process will hwlp mw become a better develeoper as well as a better version of me.